 Preheat oven to 325° F.

-Cut the roast in half crosswise so you have 2 large “steaks.”
-Season each with a little salt and pepper.
+Cut roast in half crosswise so you have 2 large “steaks.”
+Season each with salt and pepper.

-In a large “stovetop-to-oven” pan with a lid, heat the oil over medium-high heat.
-Add the roast and brown extremely well on both sides.
+In a large “stovetop-to-oven” pan with a lid, heat oil over medium-high heat.
+Add roast and brown extremely well on both sides.
 Remove from pan.
-Stir in the onions, carrots, celery, sage, rosemary and thyme.
-Cook, stirring, for about 3 to 4 minutes or until the vegetables start to gently brown.
+Stir in onions, carrots, celery, sage, rosemary and thyme.
+Cook, stirring, for 3 to 4 minutes or until the vegetables start to gently brown.

-Add the bay leaves, orange zest, paprika, clove and cinnamon and stir about 30 seconds to bloom the flavors in the spices.
-Pour the wine into the pan and boil until reduced by about half.
-Add the broth and bring back to a simmer.
+Add bay leaves, orange zest, paprika, cloves and cinnamon; stir for about 30 seconds to bloom the flavors in the spices.
+Pour wine into the pan and boil until reduced by half.
+Add broth and bring back to a simmer.
 Season with salt and pepper and add the roast.
-Cover the pan and place in the oven for about 2 hours or until the meat is fork tender.
+Cover the pan and place in the oven for about 2 hours, or until the meat is fork tender.

-30 minutes before the meat is done, immerse the root vegetables in the broth around the roast and replace the cover.
+Thirty minutes before the meat is done, immerse root vegetables in the broth around the roast and replace the cover.

-To serve: In a small saucepan, melt the butter and stir in the flour.
+To serve: In a small saucepan, melt butter and stir in flour.
 Cook over medium heat for 2 to 3 minutes.
-Remove the roux from the heat (see Notes).
+Remove the roux from the heat (see note).

-Remove the meat and vegetables from the pan and keep warm.
+Remove meat and vegetables from the pan and keep warm.
 Skim any excess fat.
-Bring the cooking stock to a simmer and whip in the roux.
+Bring cooking liquid to a simmer and whip in roux.
 Simmer gently until thickened.
-Cut or shred the meat into large chunks, removing any fat, and add back to the sauce.
+Cut or shred meat into large chunks, removing any fat, and add back to the sauce.